Election officials urge voters to drop off mail-in ballots

-During what has become a record-breaking year for early voting in Minnesota, Thursday's appellate court decision that will not allow absentee ballots to be received after 8 p.m. on Election Day is weighing heavy on the minds of local election officials.
+During what has become a record-breaking year for early voting in Minnesota, Thursday's appellate court decision to segregate absentee ballots received after 8 p.m. on Election Day is weighing heavy on the minds of local election officials.

-“Do not put your ballot in the mail,” said Denise Anderson, the auditor and election director for Rice County.
+“Do not put your ballot in the mail,” said Denise Anderson, Rice County auditor and election director .
 “If you haven’t mailed it to us yet, don’t do it – just don’t put it in the mail.”

 A three-judge panel of the 8th U.S. Circuit Court of Appeals ruled Thursday that absentee ballots arriving after Election Day in Minnesota should be separated from other ballots in case they are later invalidated by a final court order.
 The ruling doesn’t block Minnesota’s seven-day extension for counting absentee ballots outright, but puts the grace period in danger.

-“Voters should no longer place their absentee ballots in the mail,” Minnesota Secretary of State Steve Simon said.
+“Voters should no longer place their absentee ballots in the mail,” Minnesota Secretary of State Steve Simon said Thursday night.
 “It’s too late for you, practically speaking, to get it back.
 Don’t risk it.”

 The ruling doesn’t impact ballots received by the time polls close on Election Day, but sets the stage for post-election litigation.
 The case was sent back to a lower court for more proceedings.
 Simon said the Thursday decision did not settle whether ballots will be counted if received after Tuesday, leading to what will likely be voter confusion as people who haven’t yet returned their absentee ballots scramble to make sure their votes are counted.

-Steele County Auditor Laura Ihrke said to be on the safe side, voters have one of two options: drop off their absentee ballots directly to their auditor’s offices or show up to the polls on Election Day.
+Steele County Auditor Laura Ihrke said to be on the safe side, voters have one of two options: drop off their absentee ballots directly at their county auditor’s offices or show up to the polls on Election Day.

 “You cannot bring your mail-in ballot to the polling place, you have to bring them to the auditor’s office by 3 p.m. on Election Day,” Ihrke said, adding that the 8 p.m. deadline is for when the postmaster will deliver ballots already in the mail.
 “Stop putting them in the mail, drop them off here or vote in person.”

-Anderson echoed Ihrke’s sentiments, noting that Rice County has roughly 2,900 absentee ballots that have not yet been returned.
-She said the decision by the court on Thursday is unfortunate for absentee voters who have been operating under the impression for over a month that they had more time.
+Anderson echoed Ihrke’s comments, noting that Rice County has roughly 2,900 absentee ballots that have not yet been returned.
+She said the decision by the court on Thursday is unfortunate for absentee voters who have been operating under the impression that they had more time.

 “For the voters I feel bad for them, I feel sad,” Anderson said.
 “They have been told since September that as long as they had their ballots postmarked on Election Day that it would still count, even if it took seven days to get to us.
 I feel bad for that, because making your vote count is what’s most important.”